MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 ### 7.3.7.
 Type PerformanceJobEventPayload

-**Description:** The identifier of the Performance Job being subject of this event and its state.
+**Description:** The identifier of the Performance Job being subject to this event and its state.
 <table id="T_PerformanceJobEventPayload">
     <thead style="font-weight:bold;">